-We source institutional rollover rates and pass them to you at a competitive price.
+We strive to keep your trading costs low by sourcing institutional rollover rates and pass them to you at a competitive price.

 Last Updated:View Less Markets View All Markets

 Rollover rates displayed are based on a 10K position and estimated based on the previous rollover rate and number of days being rolled.
-For example, typically there are no rollovers on Fridays, and Wednesdays are rolled for three days to account for the weekend.
+For example, typically Wednesdays are rolled for three days to account for the weekend.
 Rollovers also may vary due to month end or holidays.

 Have questions?
 We've got answers.